ytti/oxidized/docs/Hooks.md

 * `timeout`: hard timeout (in seconds) for the command execution.
 SIGTERM will be sent to the child process after the timeout has elapsed.
 Default: `60`
 * `async`: Execute the command in an asynchronous fashion.
 The main thread by default will wait for the hook command execution to complete.
 Set this to `true` for long running commands so node configuration pulls are not blocked.
 Default: `false`
 * `cmd`: command to run.
+* `diff`: Pipe the config diff to STDIN of the command being executed.
+Only applies to post\_store events.
+Default: `false`

 ### exec hook configuration example